 In the last year I have taken an empty, single room mud house and turned it into my cozy home.
 It has a certain simplicity but includes all the most important aspects for ensured comfort.
-I am still in the process of adding a few final touches : custom curtains, dining room table, seating, patio cushions, small indoor storage, small vanity with mirror, choo roofing, and a solar shower, but here is a visual tour of my little Kenya home.
+Here is a visual tour of my little Kenya home.

 Custom-built furniture brings an America design to Kenya that is both functional in the small space and unique.
 My comforter was also made here using scrap fabrics.
-I used the furniture to section off my house, the kitchen “nook” with bistro area (table and chairs coming soon), and day room area that has my bed, which I had built so it could convert to a lounge couch during the day, and soon some extra seating, and small extra storage, plus a mirror.
+I used the furniture to section off my house, the kitchen “nook” with bistro area and day room area that has my bed, which I had built so it could convert to a lounge couch during the day.
 Refurbished bookshelf I built myself adds additional storage.
 Hanging bookshelves add extra shelving without having to actually build anything, I hope to include a couple more since I have a good space for them.

 I didn’t have my own toilet when I got here, so I invested in building an eco-friendly composting choo(toilet) complete with a hand washing station.
 All it needs is a roof.